 Before you start sending appointment reminders or advertising new services, you need to collect your clients’ numbers and, in some cases, their consent.
 First, we’ll cover a crucial distinction between two types of texts and how it applies to medical and dental offices.

 Transactional messages are any texts “facilitating, completing, or confirming a previously agreed upon transaction.”

-Marketing messages, on the other hand, are any other texts that aren’t directly involving an existing transaction.
+Promotional messages, on the other hand, are any other texts that aren’t directly involving an existing transaction.

-As shown in the table above, appointment or checkup reminders are transactional texts, and as such, do not require a patient’s consent.
+What does this mean for your office?
+As shown in the table below, appointment or checkup reminders are transactional texts, and as such, do not require a patient’s consent.
 That means if you have their cell number on file, you can send them a friendly reminder text with no hassle.